Inceptive Transformers: Enhancing Contextual Representations through Multi-Scale Feature Learning Across Domains and Languages: Inceptive Transformer

 \subsubsection{Self-Attention}

-While the transformer layer uses self-attention to contextualize token embeddings, these mechanisms are applied early in the model flow.
 After the inception module extracts multi-scale features, an additional self-attention mechanism is necessary to capture dependencies and relationships across the enriched feature space $R$.
-This ensures that tokens contributing the most to the task are effectively prioritized and selected, thus allowing the model to focus on the most relevant features.
+This ensures that tokens that contribute the most to the task are effectively prioritized and selected, allowing the model to focus on the most relevant features.

 Given $R \in \mathbb{R}^{B \times L \times d_R}$, the attention mechanism maps it to query $Q$, key $K$, and value $V$:

 where $W_Q, W_K, W_V \in \mathbb{R}^{d_R \times d_A}$, $d_R$ is the enriched feature space dimension, and $d_A$ is the attention head dimension.
 The attention scores are computed as: